queering the blockbusters: the case for giving captain america a boyfriend

 Following the release of Captain America: Civil War in April this year, a hashtag started trending on Twitter demanding that Marvel #GiveCaptainAmericaABoyfriend.
 The call came from the strong and vocal fan community living in the wilds of Tumblr, backing the romantic entanglement of Captain America and his longtime pal Bucky Barnes.
-In the original comics from the 40s Bucky, was just a sidekick.
-However, in the recent Marvel films he's both Captain America's best friend and long-term brainwashed nemesis.
+In the original comics from the 40s, Bucky was just a sidekick.
+However, in the recent Marvel films, he's both Captain America's best friend and long-term brainwashed nemesis.
 Somewhere in that re-imagining, the internet decided they were desperate to see the historic frenemies make out.

-This sort of online wish-fulfillment isn't new, fans are constantly agitating for pairings they wish to see, but this recent call felt different.
+This sort of online wish-fulfillment isn't new; fans are constantly agitating for pairings they wish to see.
+But this recent call felt different.
 Sexual tension aside, Captain America really could be the perfect character to finally bring homosexual relationships to superhero movies.

 Here's the main argument against giving Captain America a boyfriend: if queer audience want a gay superhero, we should just invent a gay one rather than mess with Captain America's established movie storyline.
-That reasoning doesn't quite work, because it tokenises "the gay superhero" by implying real superheroes can't possibly be queer, so we need to slap together some new ones.
-It fails to consider the rich options for representation that queering an existing superhero presents: after all, every openly gay person has a coming out story, they're not born into the world totally known and accepted.
+That reasoning doesn't quite work, because it tokenizes "the gay superhero" by implying real superheroes can't possibly be queer, so we need to slap together some new ones.
+It fails to consider the rich options for representation that queering an existing superhero presents.
+After all, every openly gay person has a coming out story, they're not born into the world totally known and accepted.
 Can't gay superheroes do the same?